MSAspores/MSAspores.github.io/README.md

 Check the [About](https://msaspores.github.io/about/) page for more information on the program and the roles of **Mentor** and *Mentee**.

-The link to the application form can be found in the [Apply]() page.
+The link to the application form can be found in the [Apply](https://msaspores.github.io/apply/) page.

 Information on current member of SPORES can be found in the [Members](https://msaspores.github.io/members/) page

-For additional inforamtion, please visit the [Contact](https://msaspores.github.io/contact/) or send us an email to XXX
+For additional inforamtion, please visit the [Contact](https://msaspores.github.io/contact/) or send us an [e-mail](mailto:ortiz432@umn.edu)